-Lord Carnwath of Notting Hill Justice of the Supreme Court of the United Kingdom
+Lord Carnwath Justice of the Supreme Court of the United Kingdom

 Your Royal Highnesses, Your Excellencies, Distinguished Guests, Ladies and Gentlemen.
 It is a great honour for me to be invited by the Sultan Azlan Shah Foundation and the University of Malaya to contribute to this prestigious series of lectures.